mshqnz/newspoems/README.md

 # newspoems
-documents used to write news poems 1 etc.
+programs used to write news poems 1 etc.